bevyengine/bevy-website/generate-release/README.md

 {{ migration_guides(path="./release-content/0.14/migration-guides/") }}
 ```

-The most important part of this is the `combine_migrations_guides` shortcode.
-It will get the list of guides from the `_guides.toml` file and combine all the separate file and add them to this file.
+The most important part of this is the `migrations_guides` shortcode.
+It will get the list of guides from the `_guides.toml` file and combine all the separate file and generate appropritate markup for it.

 When adding a new migration guide, remember to update the weight of the `index.md` file.
 It always need to be one more than the new guide.